ulfschneider/ulf.website/content/posts/2026-04-10-obfuscate-email.md

 This will require the crawler to

-- execute JS
+- execute JS,
-- discover dynamic script
+- discover the dynamic script,
-- load it
+- load the script, and
-- execute it
+- execute it,

 to get your email address.